Geoffrey-McGregor/CHMC-Codes/README.md

   - **N** is the number of samples and **Chains** is the number of chains,**T** **dt** are the integration time and step size respectively.
   - **numPoints** specifies the number of iterations between each metric computation.
 2. `AGSam.m is an exact sampler built for sampling one-dimensional slices of the p-generalized Gaussian distribution.
 We use this to compute the CHMC and HMC sampling errors.`
-3. `CHMCSolver.m obtains samples using the conservative integrator.`
+3. `CHMCSolverJ0.m obtains samples using the conservative integrator with approximate Jacobian determinant of 1.`
+4. `CHMCSolverFullJ.m obtains samples using the conservative integrator using full determinant.`
-4. `HMCSolver.m obtains samples using the Leapfrog integrator.`
+5. `HMCSolver.m obtains samples using the Leapfrog integrator.`
-5. `PGenCDF.m evalutes the CDF of a one-dimensional slice of the p-generalized Gaussian Distribution.
+6. `PGenCDF.m evalutes the CDF of a one-dimensional slice of the p-generalized Gaussian Distribution.
 We use this for computing CHMC and HMC errors.`
-6. `VarComp.m is used for compute errors in the covariance for CHMC and HMC samplers.`
+7. `VarComp.m is used for compute errors in the covariance for CHMC and HMC samplers.`

 # Compact PNorm